vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 6- Make the start-app.command executable
 % chmod +x start-app.command

+Now when a user double clicks this file it will install all dependencies and start your app.

 7- For Windows users: Create a file named start-app.bat Use this template as an example.
 Use ChatGPT to customize it for your flask app e.g. This file checks that Ollama is installed.
 Your app may not need that check.